Holding Online Elections Using Choice Voting Software

 Yes.
 All associate members must declare any interests that could give rise to a conflict of interest and the school must publish the details online.

 Each associate member must declare anything could mean they might benefit from that role, for example if they work for a cleaning company that could be hired by the school.
-They must also declare any governance roles they hold at another school or college and any relationship they have with a school employee, governor or another associate member.

 All associates must withdraw from a meeting (leave the room) if a vote is held where they have a conflict of interest – for example, if they could gain financially from the outcome of the vote.